ntongzhi/ntongzhi.github.io/index.md

 Here is **Tongzhi Niu (Tone, 牛通之)**.

-I am a Ph.D. candidate majoring in **Mechanical Engineering** at Huazhong University of Science and Technology and National University of Singapore (Joint Program).
-Currently, I advised by [Prof. Li Bin](http://english.mse.hust.edu.cn/info/1081/2036.htm) and [Prof. Victor, Wang Hao](https://blog.nus.edu.sg/mpewhao/).
+I am a Ph.D. candidate majoring in **Mechanical Engineering** at Huazhong University of Science and Technology and National University of Singapore (Joint Ph.D.).
+Currently, I am fortunate to be advised by [Prof. Li Bin](http://english.mse.hust.edu.cn/info/1081/2036.htm) and [Prof. Victor, Wang Hao](https://blog.nus.edu.sg/mpewhao/).

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *tzniu[at]hust[dot]edu[dot]cn*